vvolhejn/jwalk/README.md

 ## Known issues

-- When using G++, version >=4.9 is required.
-If you have multiple versions and the default is too low, run something like `export CXX=g++-8`, remove `build/` and rerun `make`.
+- When using g++, version >=4.9 is required.
+If you have multiple versions and the default is too low, run something like `export CXX=g++-8`, replacing `g++-8` with your g++>=4.9 binary, remove `build/` and rerun `make`.
 - `nanosleep` has low resolution on Linux (probably related to [this](https://gha.st/short-sleeps/)), so the "framerate" is lower than it should be.
 - The sound sometimes crackles on Linux (ALSA sound driver).
 It seems to be a problem of the system or library because this happens in irrKlang's own examples (tested on example 2).
 The crackling typically goes away after a minute or so, and sometimes doesn't happen at all.
 - There are some memory leaks according to Valgrind, but these seem to be due to irrKlang.
-(They happen in irrKlang's own examples as well.)
-[Possibly relevant forum entry.](https://www.ambiera.com/forum.php?t=2166).
+They happen in irrKlang's own examples as well.
+[Possibly relevant forum entry here.](https://www.ambiera.com/forum.php?t=2166).

 ## Architecture